 Shoreline, WA 98133

-To further the goal of consolidating services, the City and District entered into an Interlocal Operating Agreement in 2002, signed and agreed to by both organizations, to unify sewer services with City operations.
+In 2002, the City and Ronald Wastewater District entered into an Interlocal Operating Agreement to unify sewer services with City operations.
 The Agreement outlines the unification process between the City and the District which is to occur in October 2017.
-Unlike the possible purchase of the Seattle Public Utilities’ (SPU) water system in Shoreline, the City will acquire the sewer utility through an assumption, which means all assets, reserve funds, employees, equipment and any District debt will be assumed by the City and the Ronald Wastewater District will cease to exist as a separate government entity.
+The City will acquire the sewer utility through an assumption, which means all assets, reserve funds, employees, equipment and any District debt will be assumed by the City and the Ronald Wastewater District will cease to exist as a separate government entity.
 With a few exceptions the ratepayers of the Ronald Wastewater District are Shoreline taxpayers.

 Procedures for an orderly and predictable transition of the sewer utility from District to City ownership are outlined in the 2002 agreement.
 In order to facilitate a smooth consolidation, the City and District agreed to a 15-year timeframe for the transition.
 During that time, the District has and will continue to operate as a Special Purpose District in Shoreline under the guidance of a franchise agreement with the City.

 In December 2013, the Shoreline City council took the important step of acquiring property that underlies Lift Station No. 13, near the Town of Woodway.
 The lift station is part of the Ronald Wastewater District system and serves 61 Shoreline homes along with four homes in the Town of Woodway.